User guide#

 General file/layer operations#

-This is an example to get information like the number of features, the columns, … of a layer.
+A common need is to get general information about a layer, like the number of features, the columns,… , without reading the entire file.
 If there is only one layer in the file, the layer doesn’t need to be specified:

 print(f"Layer {layerinfo.name} contains {layerinfo.featurecount} features")